The 40 year old appeared on Loose Women to talk about having her excess skin removed after her incredible ;weight loss journey.

-The actress returned to Loose Women to talk about her upcoming surgery, where she will have the 'horrendous' loose skin that she's been left with after weight loss removed.
+During an appearance on Loose Women in January, Lisa spoke about her upcoming surgery, revealing she'd be having the 'horrendous' loose skin that she's been left with after weight loss removed.

 Despite trying to rid herself of the excess skin through diet and exercise, she admitted that surgery was the only option for her.

-The former Emmerdale actress also revealed that she now weighs just under 12 stone.
+The actress and presenter now weighs just under 12 stone.
 But despite being thrilled with her slimming, she said it's 'awful' looking at the skin that's been left behind.

 'It's awful and it's gone worse and worse.
 The reflection that I'm seeing now it's just horrendous.
 Everywhere I go people say "you've done so well" and I find myself going "thank you, thank you" but you've no idea what it's like when I'm in my bedroom with that mirror.'